40-Minute Lemony Red Lentil Soup

 • If you want to make this ahead, I recommend making it right up to the point of adding the Tamari.
 Cool it down and pack into containers.
 Then reheat portions with fresh lemon juice and the spinach.
 This keeps the flavour of the lemon intact and the spinach from getting too squidgy.

 I have a history of lemony soups!
-For more inspiration within this flavour profile, check out my Creamy White Bean Soup with Kale and my Lemony Chickpea Soup with Spinach & Potatoes.
+For more inspiration within this flavour profile, check out my Creamy White Bean Soup with Kale, Lentil Vegetable Soup with Rosemary & Fennel, and my Lemony Chickpea Soup with Spinach & Potatoes.
 Like this lemon red lentil soup, these recipes also come together in about 40 minutes with simple ingredients.

 An overhead shot of a bowl of lemony lentil soup garnished with chopped parsley and a crust of baguette sticking out.
 There is a lemon slice and linen napkin nearby.